-After our visit to the Hancock Building, we had to hit up some famous Chicago style pizza at Giordano’s.
+After our visit to the Hancock Building, we had to hit up some famous Chicago-style deep dish pizza at Giordano’s.
 It was ahhh-mazing!
 I try to stay away from carbs because of dietary restrictions, but I just can’t help myself with Giordano’s.
 The girls absolutely loved it.

-Next, we indulged in a little retail therapy.
-The main attractions for my young nieces: PINK on Michigan Avenue (also known as the Magnificent Mile) and the brand new LUSH store.
+Next, we indulged in a little retail therapy on our Chicago trip.
+The main attractions for my young nieces: PINK on Michigan Avenue (also known as the Magnificent Mile) and the LUSH store.
 Thankfully, they are right next door to each other.
-The PINK store is one entire floor above the Victoria Secret.
+The PINK store is one entire floor above Victoria’s Secret.
 Luckily, we were there for the semi-annual sale, and the girls got some serious bargains.

-If you have never been in a LUSH store, you are missing out!
+If you have never been to a LUSH store, you are missing out!
 They have handmade health and beauty items including hair care products, bath bombs that are to die for, face products, really…just about anything your heart desires in the health and beauty world!
-Another bonus is that they use all natural ingredients.
+Another bonus is that they use all-natural ingredients.

 Since everything was in such close proximity, we dropped off our shopping bags at the hotel and walked to the beach.
-The Michigan Lake beaches are absolutely gorgeous.
-And free!
+The Lake Michigan beaches are absolutely gorgeous.
+And free admission!

 Our next stop that same day was Navy Pier.
-We grabbed a quick bite to eat and then we went on a Michigan Lake boat tour.
+We grabbed a quick bite to eat and then we went on a Lake Michigan boat tour.
 The tour was part of our package of three attractions we bought.
-The boat went up and down the shoreline of Chicago and provided spectacular views of the skyline and historical information about Chicago.
-We chose to do this tour right at sunset for some amazing photo ops.
+The boat ride went up and down the shoreline of Chicago and provided spectacular skyline views and historical information about Chicago.
+We chose to do this tour right at sunset for some fantastic photo ops.

 The next day, on our way to breakfast, we saw a movie being filmed.
 Michigan Avenue was blocked off and a helicopter was filming aerial views with a huge camera mounted on the front.
 It was such a fun and unexpected surprise to have the opportunity to see this.
 We stood there for a short time, with all of the other spectators, just watching this helicopter maneuver in between such large high-rise buildings.